 3. Accountability High school is a time period where independence is required when studying, however, independence when studying does not necessarily require students to be completely alone in their studies.
 It's important that students have someone they can receive assistance from when attempting to set goals and manage their assessments, and homework.
 This can be a parent, teacher or perhaps a study group may work.
 However, sometimes students prefer to keep their parents, and friends as support for other experiences and this is where a third party can help.
 A student or a small group of students can meet with a study coach to receive advice on how to best approach assessments.
 A study coach will help keep the student accountable by having a friendly tone whilst also existing in a role of authority.
 A study coach will help students plan assignments and assist with subject assessments.
 Students can meet in our Neutral Bay or Bondi space one on one or in a small group to say goodbye to last minute assignments, learn essential study skills and improve their high school experience.
 If you're struggling to keep up with assignments, or need help achieving your goals we have study coaching sessions.
 A study coach helps students learn, improve, stay motivated and receive positive encouragement and support from recent high school graduates who achieved top ATAR's in recent years.

-Set to Study has study coaches, private tuition, group sessions, motivation consultations and HSC success classes.
+Set to Study has study coaches, private tuition, and motivation consultations.
 Please feel free to ask us any questions via email: email@example.com